pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 #### Template descriptions

-OJS 3.2 now provides a desciption for every template outlining the sender and receipient, stage of workflow.
+OJS 3.2 now provides a description for every template outlining the sender and recipient, stage of workflow.

 The table below provides an overview of the prepared email templates found in OJS 3.2.
 Note that "Editor" refers to any type of editor (e.g. journal editor, production editor, etc.).
 The following columns appear in the table: